Lourlo: 2016 Season

-2020 season
+2020 Season

 Lourlo signed with Dignitas Academy during the 2020 offseason.
 They finished second in the Academy regular season but placed 3rd/4th in the playoffs after losing to Evil Geniuses Academy in the semifinals.
 Lourlo continued to play for Dignitas Academy for the summer but was called up to the main LCS roster after at the start of week three and played there until the end of week six.
 He played with Dignitas Academy for the rest of the year.

-2021 season
+2021 Season

 Lourlo continued to play with Dignitas Academy for the entirety of the 2021 competitive season.
 He parted ways with Dignitas at the end of the year.

+Post professional career

+In 2022, Lourlo transitioned away from professional play and signed for Team Liquid as a content creator and streamer.
+As of August 2026, he remains with Team Liquid.